 If you have the funds, get a regular massage.
 A qualified massage therapist will get rid of the tension you store around your body.

 You know how painful your shoulders and lower back feel.
 That can be stress induced tension.
 If you don’t have the funds, invest in a good quality foam roller or a deep tissue massage tool.

-It can release chemicals that help you feel better and reduce physical discomfort.
+Laughter is a brilliant natural stress buster.
+It can release chemicals that help you feel better and reduce physical pain.
 Watch funny movies or YouTube clips.
 Get out to a comedy club if you can.

-5: Help other people.
 It’s therapeutic.
 But a word of warning.
 Don’t get caught up in other people’s problems so you can forget about your own.

 Think about doing some volunteering.
 Become a good listener.
 Many folks want someone to listen.

 They don’t necessarily want advice, they just want to talk.
 Look up volunteering opportunities in your area.
 See if there’s something that interests you.

 Box breathing used by Special Forces is brilliant.
 Simple to learn, and you can do it almost anywhere.
 It works by taking you out of your anxious brain and focused on your body.
 Whilst you’re doing it, imagine a square with a dot or a little pac-man munching it’s way clockwise along the perimeter.
 Start on the lower left corner.

 E – Start again from “A.”